kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

     ```shell
     $ kubectl get secrets
     NAME                            TYPE                                  DATA   AGE
-    my-cluster-kubeconfig   Opaque                                1      18h
+    management-cluster-kubeconfig   Opaque                                1      18h
-    prod-workload-kubeconfig   Opaque                                1      17h
+    workload-cluster-1-kubeconfig   Opaque                                1      17h
     ```

-2. Get the KubeConfig secret for the `prod-workload` cluster and decode it from base64:
+2. Get the KubeConfig secret for the `workload-cluster-1` cluster and decode it from base64:

     ```shell
-    kubectl get secret prod-workload-kubeconfig -o=jsonpath='{.data.value}' | \
+    kubectl get secret workload-cluster-1-kubeconfig -o=jsonpath='{.data.value}' | \
-    { base64 -d 2>/dev/null || base64 -D; } >prod-workload-kubeconfig
+    { base64 -d 2>/dev/null || base64 -D; } >workload-cluster-1/kubeconfig
     ```

-The new `kubeconfig` file may now be used to access the workload cluster.
+The new `workload-cluster-1/kubeconfig` file may now be used to access the workload cluster.

-**NOTE**: workload clusters do not have any addons applied aside from those added by kubeadm.
+**NOTE**: Workload clusters do not have any addons applied aside from those added by kubeadm.
 Nodes in your workload clusters will be in the `NotReady` state until you apply a CNI addon.
-The `addons.yaml` file generated above has a default Calico addon which you can use, otherwise apply custom addons based on your use-case.
+The `addons.yaml` files generated above have a default Calico addon which you can use, otherwise apply custom addons based on your use-case.